 Sociability refers to an infant's inclination for interaction with people.
 A very sociable child who craves attention all the time will more likely demand social contact that an infant who only demands for attention when he is hungry or wet.

-Perhaps the most important factor contributing to the likelihood of inappropriate behaviour.
-Parents' work schedules, parents' marital problems, and parenting styles may affect the degree, frequency and intensity of inappropriate behaviour.
-Behavioural problems have been a constant complain of working parents.
+Perhaps the most important factor contributing to the likelihood of inappropriate behavior.
+Parents' work schedules, parents' marital problems, and parenting styles may affect the degree, frequency and intensity of inappropriate behavior.
+Behavioral problems have been a constant complain of working parents.
 This is because children constantly craves for parent’s attention; parents are their first set of friends.
 Insufficient time and inattention due to fatigue are the major contributing factors among working parents.

-When children misbehave, it is likely that there is an agenda for their inappropriate behaviour.
-There are four main objectives in misbehaviour.
+When children misbehave, it is likely that there is an agenda for their inappropriate behavior.
+There are four main objectives in misbehavior.
 They are:

-Helplessness - children who think of themselves as incompetent or unable to perform tasks often react with inappropriate behaviour.
+- Helplessness - children who think of themselves as incompetent or unable to perform tasks often react with inappropriate behavior.
 When children are overprotected, they easily become discouraged and helpless.

-Now all that is understood, but how does one deal with misbehaviour?
+Now all that is understood, but how does one deal with misbehavior?
 You may ask.
-Here’s how - Learning to recognize the purpose of the inappropriate behaviour will help you know why children misbehave and hence manage them accordingly.
-Your feelings, reaction and the consequences of the behaviour are some ways you can recognize the nature of the misbehaviour.
+Here’s how - Learning to recognize the purpose of the inappropriate behavior will help you know why children misbehave and hence manage them accordingly.
+Your feelings, reaction and the consequences of the behavior are some ways you can recognize the nature of the misbehavior.

-1. Recognise the misbehaviour by how you feel about it
+1. Recognize the misbehavior by how you feel about it